MicrosoftDocs/visualstudio-docs/docs/ide/visual-studio-search.md

 # Use Visual Studio search

 The Visual Studio integrated development environment (IDE) has many menus, options, and features, which can be difficult to remember.
-The Visual Studio Search feature is a single search box that helps developers find Visual Studio integrated development environment (IDE) settings, keyboard shortcuts, code files and components, and commands.
+The Visual Studio Search feature is a single search box that helps developers find IDE menus and options, while also searching your code.
 Whether you're new to Visual Studio or an experienced developer, this feature offers a quick way to search across IDE features and your code.

 > [!NOTE]
 > The command executed by Visual Studio search is `Window.QuickLaunch` and you may see this feature referred to as quick search or quick launch.